 A lot of dogs don’t seem to mind wearing a harness (some even appear to like it).
 But others find them to be uncomfortable enough that they chew on the harness in an effort to escape.

 Owners of these types of pups frequently come home to find a naked dog and the tattered remains of a harness on the floor.
-If this sounds familiar, you’ll want to use a chew-proof dog harness, such as one of the five detailed below.
+If this sounds familiar, you’ll want to use a chew-proof dog harness.

 But before we get to specific products, let’s examine some of the characteristics of good harnesses, and some of the features that give a harness a good chance of surviving your dog’s teeth.